thammuio/evolve25-ai-bar-game/README.md

 **Play the game:** [https://cdp-memory-game.netlify.app](https://cdp-memory-game.netlify.app)

+> **Note:** The leaderboard is now globally accessible!
+Your scores will be visible to all players worldwide.
 ## 🎯 Game Overview

 The Cloudera Memory Challenge is an engaging memory game where players match Cloudera service names with their descriptions.
 It's designed to help data professionals learn about Cloudera's ecosystem while having fun!